French Bulldog and Boston Terrier

 References and Further Reading

-2015 - Jane Harvey 'Toy Bulldogs from Extinct to Modern' from the above was published in Dog News Australia (Top Dog Media Pty Ltd Austral NSW) Issue 6, 2015 Page 8
+Jane Harvey - 'Toy Bulldogs from Extinct to Modern' in Dog News Australia (Top Dog Media Pty Ltd Austral NSW) Issue 6, 2015 Page 8

 Robert Leighton "The Book of the Dog" published circa 1907 Subscriber's Edition, The Waverley Book Co.
 Ltd. Volume 1 Chapter 111 'The Miniature Bulldog' P 52 - 55 written by Lady Kathleen Pilkington

 [1a] Ibid., 'The French Bulldog' written by Frederick W Cousins M.C.R.V.S; F.Z.S.
 Chapter IV, Pages 57 - 60

 'Tyzack's Annual' Compiled by T. W.Tyzack and C.S.Turner.
 Published 1912 by Bellamine Bros.
 Printers, 66-70 Flinders Lane Melbourne (Imports) Page 84

 'The History of Purebred Dogs in Australia' published by OzDog Newspaper 1997 , Page 145; French Bulldog by Elizabeth Davidson Page 145 and Boston Terrier by Elaine Bond Page 67

 Arthur R Huddleston, 'The Boston Terrier' published by Delingers Publishers Ltd, Box 76 Fairfax Virginia 22030 1987, SBN 0-87714-096-0, Page 14

 J Maxtree 'Popular Dog Keeping' published by L. Upcott Gill, Bazaar Buildings, Drury Lane, W.C.
 1909; Chapter II Choice of a Breed, Page 28